 4. In-house Lab vs. Outside Labs

-Does your dental clinic have an in-house dental lab or use an outside, commercial lab?
+Does your dental clinic have an in-house dental lab or use an off-site, commercial lab?

 “There’s no question… the in-house lab is by far the better arrangement, not only from a fee standpoint but also from a quality control standpoint.” – Harley Richards, DDS